TuTheWeeb/pyrekit/README.md

 ## TODOs:
 - Make it work without packing, so that it can be used as a server without a webview.
 - Make it work over https.
-- ~~Make all requests asynchronous.~~ (DONE)
-- Solve: It seems its not hot reloading and not updating the server.ts with the routes handlers
+- ~~Solve: It seems its not hot reloading and not updating the server.ts with the routes handlers~~ (DONE)

 ## Prerequisites